ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ## Documentation

-- Improve the readability of some sentence you found hard to understand. _(Diana Strauß @DianaStrauss)_
+- Improve the readability of some sentence you found hard to understand.
+Retry _(Diana Strauß @DianaStrauss)_
 - Integrate missing pages to website _(Ivaylo Ivanov)_
 - Improved compilation documentation _(Ivaylo Ivanov)_
 - Fix Links in [README.md](/README.md) and small clarifications. _(Markus Raab)_